theduckylittle/sdk/DEVELOPING.md

 6. Serving content.

     After the watch task has been setup the `build/` directory will need to be served using a HTTP server.
+The create-react-app documentation recommends using `serve` but this can be problematic as `serve` does not support proxying.

+    As an alternative, [http-server](https://github.com/indexzero/http-server) does support
+    proxying and is also a light weight install.